sysaulab/libseedy/README.md

 ### DOS

 The DOS port uses a timer-based entropy collection method.
-This generator has not been tested with serious statistical suites.
-However, it provides a good enough seed to initialize a Marsenne Twister generator and provide a cryptographic quality backport to DOS.
-It is very slow (32 bits per second).
+The seed generator itself has not been tested with serious statistical suites.
+It is very slow (32 bits per second) but provide a reliable method to initialize a generator.

+The Marsenne Twister generator provides a cryptographic quality generator to DOS.
+Copy to c:\dev\random.exe if you want to be fancy!
+Tested with (Compaq) Dos 2.11 on 86box.

 - [DOS](https://github.com/sysaulab/libseedy/releases/download/libseedy-1.0.2/seedy-DOS.zip)